Information on Renter’s and Homestead Tax Credit in Wisconsin

 What is included in the total rent amount on the rent certificate?

-The total rent amount paid includes all rent, water and parking payments made to your landlord.
+The total rent amount paid includes all rent, water and parking payments made to your landlord by all occupants.
 If heat is included in your rent, you’ll receive a lower credit.
 If you pay your own heat, expect a higher credit.
 Your landlord should have this information.

 One last note: We’ve heard unfortunate tales of renters who claim their landlords didn’t know anything about these credits.
 Believe us, if you own property in Wisconsin, you should be aware of the credits.
 Every landlord should be willing to fill in the renter’s certificate.